Get Moving: How to Create Long-Term Change in Your Family’s Health & Fitness

 Happy Backyards™ sells and installs only the safest and highest quality residential playground equipment, basketball goals, and trampolines for your own home.
 We are a local company and have been doing it for more than 20 years with a focus on quality products, quality service, and competitive low pricing.

 Cool Springs Mall 1800 Galleria Boulevard Ste.
 5040 (next to American Girl) Franklin, TN 37067

 We are currently in stock on a majority of our products, but there are some products that are out of stock for longer periods.
 Please check with our store before any swing set, hoop, or trampoline purchase online.
 If you are located out of state and looking to purchase, please call the store for availability and to make sure we can deliver to your area.

 Also due to the overwhelming requests for our products, We are currently running 3-6 weeks for installation depending on the product purchased.
 We do have a lot in stock for pickup and self installation if you need it quicker.

-Please shop early this spring due to increased volumes and shipping delays and labor shortage the time frames will only increase.
+Please shop early this holiday season due to increased volumes and shipping delays and labor shortage the time frames will only increase.
 Please call 615-595-5565 to check availability before purchasing.
 Thank you for your interest in Happy Backyards!